 - For exclusions, exclude any city or neighborhood you don’t want to target

 The reason for selecting “People in or regularly in your targeted locations,” rather than “People who show interest in your location,” because this is targeting people who have physically been in your location.
 Instead of someone who is merely interested in going to that place.
 For example, if your dentistry is in Anaheim, California you would not want your ads to show to the residents of Anaheim, instead of people interested in going to Disneyland.
 As for the radius aspect, you should choose between a 5-10-mile radius depending on the population density of the area surrounding your office.
+Consider using dental Waze Ads to promote your practice to drivers around you.

 These settings should all make your Google search ads more efficient.
 You then have the option of changing your language settings.
 It is possible to leave English as your only language, or you can select a second language.
 This would be helpful if someone on your staff speaks another language that is commonly spoken near your dentistry.
 This will allow your 2nd language ads to be shown to people whose default Google settings are in that language.
 This means that those who have their Google settings in English searches in your 2nd language will not be shown the ad.